30 Apr 2019

 Seminars, 17:00 - 19:00, Silva Casa Auditorium, Hallerstrasse 6, Bern

 The Protection of Core Societal Values and Interests vs the Limits to WTO Dispute Settlement.
 Guest lecture by Dr. Christian Häberli, Senior Fellow, World Trade Institute

-This guest lecture takes place in the context of the course on International Economic Law and the Pursuit of Societal Values.
+This guest lecture takes place in the context of the course on International Economic Law and the Pursuit of Core Societal Values and Interests.
 This lecture is open to the public.

 How did WTO become a target of anti-globalisers?
 Definitional issues: PIL only?
 Here, we focus on implementation measures with trade implications of core societal values: high moral ground vs non-discrimination vs fuzzy borders.

 Non-discrimination and DSU automaticity as an issue (Art.
 3.2 vs 3.7).
 Harmonious reading vs Exclusion of non-WTO Law (IEL, PIL, like products/ppm).
 Members only vs ISDS.
 Limits to naming, shaming and nudging.
 Toothless Art.XX(a) GATT.
 Vienna Convention and ius cogens: Adjudicators’ deference to whom?
 Interpretation and Calibration vs Policy Space.

 Cases with WTO (+ RTA + ICSID + GSP) as fora for PIL/IEL conflict settlement